 Yinka: No, it wasn’t until I started dancing flamenco in my early twenties that I started thinking of the stage.

 Where did you train, and what was it like?

-Describe a day in your life now.
+Describe a day in your lives.

 What has been the most challenging?

-What’s the most rewarding thing about the performing arts?
+What’s the most rewarding thing about dance?

 What’s the worst thing?